jannisborn/us-roadtrip/README.md

 Only five minutes later we reached the next turnout to the **Mirror Lake**.
 We took a lunch break there and had a bath in the cool water.
 Afterwards we had a longer bike ride through the more populated area of the park, until we reach **Camp 4**, a place that became even more famous with the Free Solo movie.
 Once more we leave our bikes and take the short hike to the starting point for climbing **El Capitan**.
 Failing miserably even at just clamping on the granite wall, we were even more astonished of the idea to climb up without a rope.

 In the shine of the evening sun we shortly visited **Bridalveil Falls**, and then gave back our bikes.
 We used the evening to cover some of the distance to San Francisco, leading through the outskirts of **Stanislaus National Forest**.
 We sleep in a small town simply in our car.

+### Day 22 Stanislaus National Forest (CA) - San Francisco (CA)

+The last day of our trip starts in the backland of California, at the calm and remote Stanislaus river.
+We decide to indulge our shared interest in Tech and software and spend the day in the Silicon Valley (Mountain View) and visit the Google Campus.
+The campus is impressive, there's a volleyball pitch, own residencens and free bikes to cruis around - actually the campus is so big that we loose each other for almost 30 minutes (fail of the day!).
+We can highly recommend the Computer History Museum which is quite inexpensive (15$) but offers enough content to easily spend 3h and learn about the history of computer science.
+We then spend the last evening at the Shoreline park, right next to the Google headquarters.
+Only slowly we are realizing that our adventure now comes to an end.
+Overall, we are incredibly thankful for having had the privilege to do this wonderful trip and we were and still are super satisfied with the travel route and decisions we've made.

+All the best & stay safe,
+Jannis & Nina